cytoscape/cytoscape.js-tutorials/electron_twitter/2016-07-24-cytoscape-electron.md

 Compare this to [the previous `getUser()`](https://github.com/cytoscape/cytoscape.js-tutorials/blob/master/twitter_graph/main.js#L204) and you can see why it's nice to have an API taking care of this for us.

-## twitterObjToCyEle()
+## <a name="renderer-obj" />twitterObjToCyEle()

-The descriptively named `twitterObjToCyEle(user, level)` remains unchanged from Tutorial 3 and to work tirelessly in its task of converting Twitter API information to Cytoscape.js elements.
+The descriptively named `twitterObjToCyEle(user, level)` remains unchanged from Tutorial 3 and continues to work tirelessly in its task of converting Twitter API information to Cytoscape.js elements.

 ```javascript